 4.5.4.1.4.2 Test procedure

 There are three cells: E-UTRAN PCell (Cell 1), FR1 PSCell (Cell 2) and FR1 SCell (Cell 3).
 For SCell, both NR uplink and supplementary uplink are broadcast by ServingCellConfigCommonSIB.
-The test case consists of two tests: Test 1 and Test 2.

-In Test 1, the test consists of three time periods, with duration of T1, T2 and T3 respectively.
-During time duration T1, NR uplink of Cell 3 is configured to UE.
-At the start of T2, a supplementary uplink of Cell 3 is configured to UE through RRCReconfiguration, then UE shall start transmission on both the NR uplink and supplementary uplink.
+The test consists of three time periods, with duration of T1, T2 and T3 respectively.
+During time duration T1, NR uplink of Cell 2 is configured to UE.
+At the start of T2, a supplementary uplink cell (Cell 3) is configured to UE through RRCReconfiguration, then UE shall start transmission on the supplementary uplink.
 At the start of T3, the supplementary uplink is released through RRCReconfiguration.

-In Test 2, the test consists of three time periods, with duration of T1, T2 and T3 respectively.
-During time duration T1, supplementary uplink on Cell 3 is configured to UE.
-At the start of T2, a NR uplink is configured to UE through RRCReconfiguration, then UE shall start transmission on both the NR uplink and supplementary uplink.
-At the start of T3, the NR uplink is released through RRCReconfiguration.
+At the start of the test the UE is in RRC_CONNECTED state with Cell 1 (NR uplink cell).
+The SS shall provide continuous UL grants to the UE, so it can transmit in the corresponding uplink carrier as soon as it is ready for transmission.

 1. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity EN-DC, DC bearer MCG and SCG, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5.

 2. Setup E-UTRAN PCell (Cell 1) according to parameters given in Table A.6.1.1-1 and setup FR1 PSCell (Cell 2) according to parameters given in Table 4.5.4.1.5-1.

-3. For SCell (Cell 3), both NR uplink and supplementary uplink are broadcast by ServingCellConfigCommonSIB.
+3. Both Cell 2 NR uplink and SUL Cell 3 supplementary uplink are broadcast by ServingCellConfigCommonSIB of Cell 2.

-4. For Test 1: NR uplink of Cell 3 is configured to UE during T1

-4.1.
-During time duration T1, NR uplink of Cell 3 is configured to UE.
-Setup FR1 SCell (Cell 3) according to parameters given in Table 4.5.4.1.5-2.
+4. During time duration T1, NR uplink (Cell 2) is configured on the UE.
+Setup Cell 2 according to parameters given in Table 4.5.4.1.5-1.

-4.2 T2 starts when a supplementary uplink of SCell (Cell 3) is configured to UE through RRCConnectionReconfiguration, then UE shall start transmission on both the NR uplink and supplementary uplink on SCell (Cell 3) within 20ms.
-If UE transmits data on both the NR uplink and supplementary uplink on SCell (Cell 3) within 20ms from the start of T2, then count a success for the event "reconfiguration" otherwise count a failure for event "reconfiguration".
+5. At the start of T2, the supplementary uplink Cell (Cell 3) is configured to UE through RRCConnectionReconfiguration, then UE shall start transmission on the supplementary uplink Cell (Cell 3) within 20ms.
+If UE transmits data on the supplementary uplink Cell (Cell 3) within 20ms from the start of T2, then count a success for the event "reconfiguration" otherwise count a failure for event "reconfiguration" and proceed with step 7.

-4.3 T3 starts when the supplementary uplink is released through RRCConnectionReconfiguration, then UE shall transmit data only on the NR uplink carrier on SCell (Cell 3) within 20ms.
-If UE stop transmitting data on supplementary uplink carrier on SCell (Cell 3) within 20ms from the start of T3, then count a success for the event "deconfiguration" otherwise count a failure for event "deconfiguration".
+6. At the start of T3, the supplementary uplink is released through RRCConnectionReconfiguration, then UE shall transmit data only on the NR uplink carrier of SCell within 20ms.
+If UE stops transmitting data on supplementary uplink carrier on SCell (Cell 3) within 20ms from the start of T3, then count a success for the event "deconfiguration" otherwise count a failure for event "deconfiguration".

-5. For Test 2: Supplementary uplink on Cell 3 is configured to UE during T1